 Meanwhile, make the glaze by combining the sugar and lemon juice in a small saucepan.
 Bring to a boil and cook until sugar has dissolved, about 2 minutes.

 When cake is baked, let cool for about 15 minutes, then invert onto a wire cooling rack set on top of a rimmed baking sheet.
 Flip the cake right side up and poke holes all over the cake with a wooden skewer.
 Pour the glaze on top, letting it soak in.
-Let sit for about 20 minutes before slicing.
+Let sit for about 20 minutes before slicing

 - 4 egg yolks

 - 1/2 cup sugar

-⅓ cup fresh lemon juice
+- 1/3 cup fresh lemon juice

-6 tbsp unsalted butter, at room temp
+- 6 tablespoons unsalted butter, at room temperature

 Set up a double boiler by placing a heat safe bowl over a pot of simmering water.
 Make sure the water is not touching the bottom of the bowl.
 Add the egg yolks, sugar, lemon juice and lemon zest to the bowl and whisk until smooth.
 Continue whisking constantly for about 10 minutes, or until the mixture thickens.
 Remove from heat and stir in the butter 1 tablespoon at a time until well combined.

-**Note: If you happen to over cook your eggs while making the curd, just strain the curd through a fine mesh strainer.
+Let cool, then place in the refrigerator for at least 2 hours before using. **Note: If you happen to over cook your eggs while making the curd, just strain the curd through a fine mesh strainer.